jenamis/final-project/README.md

 Using HTML/CSS, a website was created with two main components: a dashboard and method prediction application.

-The dashboard included the performance metrics for our final SPE and LCMS models, both of which are using XGBoost.
+Tableau was integrated to create a fully functioning and interactive dashboard.
+The dashboard includes the performance metrics for our final SPE and LCMS models, both of which used XGBoost.

 ![performance_metrics_dashboard](Resources/performance_metrics_dashboard.png)

-Tableau was integrated to create a fully functioning and interactive dashboard that gives users the ability to explore the SPE and LCMS methods by feature (chemical descriptor) for the structures in the dataset.
+The dashboard also gives users the ability to explore the SPE and LCMS methods by feature (chemical descriptor) for the structures in the dataset.

 ![method_vs_features](Resources/method_vs_features.png)